I'm a member

 The Melody valve is first crimped to fit into the delivery system.
 It is introduced through the femoral vein and advanced into the right side of the heart and put into place at the site of the pulmonary valve.
 The inner balloon is inflated to open up the artificial valve and then the outer balloon is inflated to position the valve into place.

-The Melody transcatheter pulmonary valve and the Ensemble Transcatheter Valve Delivery System, manufactured by Medtronic Heart Valves, Inc (Santa Ana, CA), received FDA approval under the Humanitarian Device Exemption (HDE) Program on January 25, 2010.
+The Melody® transcatheter pulmonary valve and the Ensemble® Transcatheter Valve Delivery System, manufactured by Medtronic Inc. (Minneapolis, MN), received FDA approval under the Humanitarian Device Exemption (HDE) Program on January 25, 2010.
 Approval was for use as an adjunct to surgery in the management of pediatric and adult patients with the following clinical conditions:

 POLICYTranscatheter pulmonary valve implantation, when performed according to FDA-approved indications, is considered medically necessary for patients with prior repair of congenital heart disease and right ventricular outflow tract (RVOT) dysfunction, who are not good candidates for open repair due to one or more of the following conditions: